DustVoice/DustArch/DustArch.typ

 for best results.

-// #+begin_CAUTION
+#CAUTION[
   Be wary though as there could arise keyring issues etc.
   Normally the `pacstrap` command takes care of syncing everything etc.
-// #+end_CAUTION
+]

 === Living behind a proxy

 If you're sitting behind a proxy, you're generally in for an unpleasant time.
 Generally you need to set the `http_proxy`, `https_proxy`, `ftp_proxy` variables as well as their *upper case* counterparts.